hanfak/topics-to-learn/testing-reading-maintaining/refactoring/code-smells.md

 	- If there aren’t too many conditions in the operator and they all call same method with different parameters, polymorphism will be superfluous.
 		- If this case, you can break that method into multiple smaller methods with `Replace Parameter with Explicit Methods` and change the switch accordingly
 	- If one of the conditional options is null, use `Introduce Null Object`

+#### Loops

+- Use a language or library which helps avoid using loops
+- Refactoring
+	- Replace Loop with Pipeline
+		- With first ­class functions this can be implemented (ie streams)
+		- help us quickly see the elements that are included in the processing and what is done with them

 ### Code Smells Between Classes